payara/Payara-Community-Documentation/documentation/extended-documentation/notification-service/notifiers/log-notifier.md

 The log notifier is, by default, disabled on new domains.

-The notification service will automatically enable the log notifier when activated - the log notifier will not work without the notification service.
+The [notification service](/documentation/extended-documentation/notification-service/notification-service.md)](/documentation/extended-documentation/notification-service/notification-service.md) will automatically enable the log notifier when activated - the log notifier will not work without the notification service.

 To enable the log notifier specifically, run the command: